 Estimated savings: $1,162 (based on LendingTree’s credit card methodology)

 The Citi Double Cash® Card comes in a close second for the balance transfer card with the best overall value.
-Like the Discover it® Balance Transfer, the Citi Double Cash® Card has a $0 annual fee and a long intro APR on balance transfers.
+Like the Citi Simplicity® Card, it boasts a $0 annual fee and a long intro APR on balance transfers.
 It also comes with a simple cash back program that can make it easy to rack up rewards once you pay off your transferred balance.

 How LendingTree Rates Credit Cards?